bnb-chain/BEPs/BEPs/BEP64.md

 * asset: entire asset name, including the "-XXX" random suffix.
 For BNB, it will be just "BNB", or just don't provide this parameter to take BNB as default value.

-* amount: how much of this asset will be transfered
+* amount: how much of this asset will be transferred

 * (others): optional, for future extensions